edwardshen123/budgetMaker/README.md

 - Finish Execute and Control class
 - Add remove functions (for category and item changes)
 - Write write function in budgetGrabber

+Requirements for Storage (stick w/ tree)

+- Easy to get summation data
+- Easy to traverse to get sub-categories
+- Customizable